 Location of the Solar System within our galaxy.

-At this time, it is generally accepted that the Solar System is located in the Milky Way.
+The Solar System is located in the Milky Way.
 Our Sun resides in one of the Milky Way’s outer spiral arms, known as the Orion Arm or Local Spur.
-The Sun lies between 25,000 and 28,000 light years from the Galactic Center, and its speed within the galaxy is about 220 kilometers per second, so that it completes one revolution every 225–250 million years.
+The Sun lies between 25,000 and 28,000 light years from the Galactic Center, and its speed within the galaxy is about 220 kilometres per second, so that it completes one revolution every 225–250 million years.
 This revolution is known as the Solar System’s galactic year.[3]

 The Solar System’s location in the galaxy is very likely a factor in the appearance of life on Earth.
 Its orbit is close to being circular and is at roughly the same speed as that of the spiral arms, which means it passes through them only rarely.
 Since spiral arms are home to a far larger concentration of potentially dangerous supernovae, this has given Earth long periods of interstellar stability for life to evolve.
 The Solar System also lies well outside the star-crowded environs of the galactic center.
 Near the center, gravitational tugs from nearby stars could perturb bodies in the Oort Cloud and send many comets into the inner Solar System, producing collisions with potentially catastrophic implications for life on Earth.
 The intense radiation of the galactic center could also interfere with the development of complex life.